 Clinical Pastoral Education is a significant component and a standard requirement in the clinical training of chaplains.
 An applicant for the health care track must have at least one year of full-time work experience as a health-care chaplain, and two completed units of CPE.
 Persons who have four units CPE will be considered as having one year of work experience.
 Participants who have no more than two units CPE are required to take at least one additional unit of CPE while in the program.
 A minimum of three units of CPE is required for the Adventist Board Chaplain Certification; four units are required by the Association of Professional Chaplains.
 The CPE requirement may be completed by arrangement in the first four years of the program.
 Participants may choose the CPE site that is in close proximity to their work place.

 Dr. Mario Ceballos serves as coordinator for the Chaplaincy concentration.
 He can be reached at 1-301-680-6780, email@example.com.

 Cohorts are identified by the year in which they formed.
 Cohort participants will take these courses and modules:

-Course requirements and schedule for the cohort forming in 2014:
+Course requirements and schedule for the cohort formed in 2014: